jaeg/hats-worker/README.md

 - wart-name - name of the wart
 - redis-address - address to redis server
 - redis-password - password for redis server
-- cpu-threshold - cpu usage over this means the wart is unhealthy
-- mem-threshold - memory usage over this mean the wart is unhealthy
 - scripts - scripts to register
 - run-now - run registered scripts on this wart immediately